cs2103jan2016-w13-2j/ToDoList/src/collated/zhangjiyi.md

 			if (!end.isAfter(LocalDateTime.now())) {
 				logger.log(Level.INFO, LOGGING_TIME_ERROR + title);
 				uiHandler.sendMessage(
 						"Oh no!
 ToDoList currently does not support time travelling!
-Try creating a task that is due after now.");
+Try creating a task that is due after now.", true);
 			}

 			Boolean addResponse = dataBaseAdd(newEvent);
 			uiHandler.refresh();
 			uiHandler.highLight(newEvent);
 			uiHandler.sendMessage("A new deadline [" + newEvent.getName().getName()
-					+ "] has been created successfully. [not what you want? try 'undo']");
+					+ "] has been created successfully. [not what you want? try 'undo']", true);
 			return addResponse;
 		} else {
 			return false;